 \subsection{Bulk-to-boundary propagator and Schr\"odinger boundary algebra}

 Let us now compute the bulk-to-boundary propagator for the \emph{rescaled} higher-spin fields in the light-cone gauge, whose Lagrangian is \eqref{eq:Lagrangian-s}.

 To compute the bulk-to-boundary propagator for $\varphi_{\pm s}$, we will follow the techniques developed in \cite{Fuertes:2009ex,Volovich:2009yh,Leigh:2009eb}.
-Note that since we are working with \emph{rescaled} complex scalars, there are some intermediate details that differ with the standard treatment in general dimension, in e.g. \cite{Fuertes:2009ex,Volovich:2009yh,Leigh:2009eb}.
+Note that since we are working with \emph{rescaled} complex scalars, there are some intermediate details that differ from the standard treatment in general dimensions, in e.g. \cite{Fuertes:2009ex,Volovich:2009yh,Leigh:2009eb}.
 Recall that the equation of motion of a rescaled scalar $\varphi_{\pm s}$ is given by

-Since there are translation invariance away from the radial direction, cf. \eqref{eq:AdS-metric-2}, the solution can be decomposed into plane wave modes along boundary directions.
+Since there are translation invariances away from the radial direction, cf. \eqref{eq:AdS-metric-2}, the solution can be decomposed into plane wave modes along boundary directions.
 In particular,

 where we have denoted $ \gamma\equiv p^-$.
 The radial mode $\cK_p(r)$ of a complex scalar field thus satisfies the following equation